nickjj/ansible-nginx/README.md

 If your web application does not perform the above tasks then you should start doing them but if you're stubborn or do not have the ability to make this decision then set `nginx_assets_enabled` to false and write your own location block with `nginx_extra_locations`.

+## Ansible galaxy

+You can find it on the official [ansible galaxy](https://galaxy.ansible.com/list#/roles/856) if you want to rate it.

 ## License

 MIT